-Suspected Hit & Run Driver Hits 4 Cars, Apartment
+Suspected Hit-and-Run Driver Hits 3 Cars, Apartment

 Everyone FOX40 spoke to said they are just happy no one got hurt.
 They are actually thanking the three vehicles for absorbing the impact because that Escalade could have gone clean through the apartment.

 When Dodson finally came outside, she saw her car was OK but the same can’t be said about her son’s car.
-Glass and pieces of her son's car reflector were scattered across the parking lot.
+Glass and pieces of her son's car's reflector were scattered across the parking lot.
 Now Dodson has to make some calls.

 "File a claim for my son's car and, luckily, my car wasn’t damaged, but it worries me," Dodson said.